Paarthiswaran/TrustWallet/README.md

 To use the automation script, follow these steps:

 ====================================================================
-1. Open the AVD create on the Android Studio.
+1. Open the AVD created on the Android Studio.
-2. Navigate to the Path src -> test -> java -> trustwallet -> TrustWallet_TC_001_OpenApp.java file
+2. Navigate to the Path src/test/java/com/wallet/crypto/trustapp/testscripts/trustwallet/TrustWallet_TC_001_OpenApp.java file
 3. Right click on the file and run as TestNg Test

 ====================================================================